 Why theories about the effects of treatments must be tested in practice

-Although the need to test the validity of theories in practice was recognized by some people at least a millennium ago (Ibn Hindu 10th-11th century), this important principle is still too often ignored.
-For instance, based on untested theory, Benjamin Spock, the influential American child health expert, informed the readers of his best selling book ‘Baby and Child Care’ that a disadvantage of babies sleeping on their backs was that, if they vomited, they would be more likely to choke.
+Although the need to test the validity of theories in practice was recognized by Islamic physicians at least a millennium ago (Ibn Hindu 10th-11th century), this important principle is still too often ignored.
+For instance, based on untested theory, Benjamin Spock, the influential American child health expert, informed the readers of his bestselling book ‘Baby and Child Care’ that a disadvantage of babies sleeping on their backs was that, if they vomited, they would be more likely to choke.
 Dr Spock therefore advised his millions of readers to encourage babies to sleep on their tummies (Spock 1966).
 We now know that this advice, apparently rational in theory, led to the cot (crib) deaths of tens of thousands of infants (Gilbert et al. 2005).

 On the other hand, misplaced confidence in theoretical thinking as a guide to practice has also resulted in some treatments being rejected inappropriately because researchers did not believe that they could work.
 Theories based on the results of animal research, for example, sometimes correctly predict the results of treatment tests in humans, but this is not always the case (Perel et al. 2007).
 Based on the results of experiments in rats, some researchers became convinced that there was no point in giving clot-dissolving drugs to patients who had experienced heart attacks more than six hours previously.
 Had no such patients participated in some of the fair tests of these drugs we would not know that they can benefit from this treatment (Fibrinolytic Therapy Trialists’ Collaborative Group 1994).